 In 1995, Robson And Jerome released this as a single with "The White Cliffs Of Dover."
 The single went to #1 in the UK and was the best-selling single there that year.
 Both songs were used in a TV show called Soldier Soldier.

-The only record to be a #1 with 4 different versions, Jimmy Young, The Righteous Brothers, Ronson & Jerome, and Gareth Gates all topped the UK chart with this song.
+The only record to be a #1 hit with four different versions, Jimmy Young, The Righteous Brothers, Ronson & Jerome, and Gareth Gates all topped the UK chart with this song.
 This is also the first song to be a million seller in the UK in more than one version (Robson & Jerome also had a million seller with this in 1995).

 .
 It was the first song that Gareth learned to play on guitar.
 According to 1000 UK #1 Hits